 Free Things To Do in Antigua

-Located in northwest Antigua in St. John's parish, Dickenson Bay is considered the premier beach of the island's 365 stretches of shoreline.
-That's because Dickenson offers a little for every type of beachgoer.
+Located in northwest Antigua in St. John Parish, Dickenson Bay is considered the island's premier beach.
+That's because Dickenson offers a little something for every type of beachgoer.
 Do you like lying in the warm sand?
 Check.
 Have you always wanted to go on a glass-bottom boat tour?
 Check.
-Maybe you like watersports to get the adrenalin pumping?
+Maybe you like water sports to get your heart rate pumping?
 Check – Dickenson has it.
-On some days, you'll even find a few dolphins swimming alongside you in the crystal clear water.
+On some days, you'll even find a few dolphins swimming alongside you in the crystal-clear water.

 - #7View all PhotosfreeGalley Bay Beach#7 in AntiguaBeaches, FreeTYPE1 to 2 hoursTIME TO SPENDBeaches, FreeTYPE1 to 2 hoursTIME TO SPEND

 Explore More of Antigua